fsharp/fslang-design/RFCs/FS-1142-Extended-numeric-literal.md

 # Unresolved questions

-- Should we introduce a new `FromIntegerString`?
+- Should we introduce a new `FromIntegerString` or use any way to remove number prefix from custom integer literal string passed to `FromString`?